-Part A Seven-month period You can enroll three months before your 65th birthday, during your birthday month and three months after.
-If you have a qualifying disability, you can join during the three months before to the three months after your 25th month of disability.
-Part A is premium-free if you or your spouse worked the required 10 years to be eligible.
-If you are eligible for Part A but do not enroll in a Medicare plan, you will incur a late penalty.
-Part B Seven-month period You can enroll three months before your 65th birthday, during your birthday month and three months after.
-If you have a qualifying disability, you can join during the three months before to the three months after your 25th month of disability.
-If you enroll later, your premiums could be higher.
-There is a special enrollment period for working individuals.
-Part C (Medicare Advantage) Seven-month period You can enroll three months before your 65th birthday, during your birthday month and three months after.
-If you have a qualifying disability, you can join during the three months before to the three months after your 25th month of disability.
-If you miss your initial enrollment period, you must wait until the next annual enrollment period, which usually takes place in the fall.
-Your plan can never be effective prior to the date that you are eligible for Parts A and B. Enrollment is never retrospective.
-Part D (and Stand-Alone PDP) Seven-month period You can enroll three months before your 65th birthday, during your birthday month and three months after.
-If you miss your initial enrollment period, you must wait until the next annual enrollment period, which usually takes place in the fall-your premiums may be higher if you wait.
-If you have a qualifying disability, you are eligible when you qualify for Parts A or B. Medigap Six-month period When you enroll in Part B, you are guaranteed the right to buy a Medigap policy for six months (only available with Original Medicare, not a Medicare Advantage plan).
+- You can enroll three months before your 65th birthday, during your birthday month and three months after. - If you have a qualifying disability, you can join during the three months before to the three months after your 25th month of disability. - Part A is premium-free if you or your spouse worked the required 10 years to be eligible. - If you are eligible for Part A but do not enroll in a Medicare plan, you will incur a late penalty.

+- You can enroll three months before your 65th birthday, during your birthday month and three months after. - If you have a qualifying disability, you can join during the three months before to the three months after your 25th month of disability. - If you enroll later, your premiums could be higher. - There is a special enrollment period for working individuals.

+- You can enroll three months before your 65th birthday, during your birthday month and three months after. - If you have a qualifying disability, you can join during the three months before to the three months after your 25th month of disability. - If you miss your initial enrollment period, you must wait until the next annual enrollment period, which usually takes place in the fall. - Your plan can never be effective prior to the date that you are eligible for Parts A and B. - Enrollment is never retrospective.

+- You can enroll three months before your 65th birthday, during your birthday month and three months after. - If you miss your initial enrollment period, you must wait until the next annual enrollment period, which usually takes place in the fall-your premiums may be higher if you wait. - If you have a qualifying disability, you are eligible when you qualify for Parts A or B.

+When you enroll in Part B, you are guaranteed the right to buy a Medigap policy for six months (only available with Original Medicare, not a Medicare Advantage plan).